chrisport/gitfix/README.md

 # gitfix

-"where was I..." and 20 stash entries from different branches...
+to avoid "where was I..." and 20 stash entries later...

 ### Quick quick
 `gitfix develop` Quickly save your working branch and change to develop, while remembering your branch.